brucou/svelte-suspense-app/README.md

 While using a formalized state machine may feel like too much for a simple behaviour like Suspense, the technique can however be generalized easily to more complex scenarios -- only by modifying the underlying machine.

+A more complex scenario could be to implement a more sophisticated version of suspense which deals with a full range of lazy loading formula as described in this excellent [CSS tricks article](https://css-tricks.com/the-complete-guide-to-lazy-loading-images/).

-Such a complex scenario could be handling the synchronization/scheduling of competing content, similar to but with less flexibility than React Concurrent.
+Another complex scenario could be handling the synchronization/scheduling of competing content, similar to but with less flexibility than React Concurrent.
 This would be possible without any change in architecture, or impact in the Svelte compiler.
 All this is very preliminary but those are interesting tracks to follow.

 ## Get started
 ```bash